 A few surprises appear further down the list with Archie and Harry in the top 25.
 And place names are becoming popular for boys, names like Hudson, Jordan, Austin, Phoenix and Kingston.

-These are the top 100 most popular boys names for 2019, and the top 100 most popular girls names for 2019, in order of popularity according to Births Deaths and Marriages, a division of the New Zealand Internal Affairs:
+These are the top 100 most popular boys names for 2022, in order of popularity according to Births Deaths and Marriages, a division of the New Zealand Internal Affairs:

-We’ve collated the 100 most popular names and where those names come from, the meanings behind each name, and also popular variations of each name you might like to consider:
+We’ve collated the 100 most popular baby boy names with meanings, where those names come from, the meanings behind each name, and also popular variations of each name you might like to consider: